 - be present – for yourself and others

 - strengthen focus, calm, and mental flexibility

-- shift self-defeating habits and thoughts
+- shift self-defeating thoughts and habits

-- work with difficult emotions without getting overwhelmed
+- manage difficult emotions without getting overwhelmed

 - build resilience for facing personal challenges